Posted on :: Tags: , , , ,

 String-->Ok(Glob)-->Glob-->Regex

-source field shows where this pattern is retrieved.
+The source field shows where this pattern was retrieved.
 It’s an enum with two possible values for the time being:

 enum Source {